Evie-Skinner18/happy_hacktoberfest_19/README.md

 # Happy Hacktoberfest 2019!

-## This project is a fun little ditty to get creative with.
+## Welcome hackers!
+This project is a beginner-friendly initiative: a fun little ditty to help you get creative with open source.
 ## Feel free to make a new feature/page and submit a pull request.

 ### This is my frist Hacktoberfest, how do I get started?